cncf/toc/reviews/2022-curiefense-annual.md

 Curiefense is not ready to apply for incubation due to limited adoption and the lack of corporate diversity within its maintainers.
 The team is working on improving adoption, which will hopefully result in new maintainers and organizations joining the community.
-The team would like to work on this before applying for incubation.
+The team would like improve adoption before applying for incubation.